AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

    * - Function
      - Description
    * - :code:`vf.sin(f)`
-     - Returns the sine of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the sine of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.cos(f)`
-     - Returns the cosine of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the cosine of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.tan(f)`
-     - Returns the tangent of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the tangent of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.arcsin(f)`
-     - Returns the inverse sine of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the inverse sine of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.arccos(f)`
-     - Returns the inverse cosine of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the inverse cosine of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.arctan(f)`
-     - Returns the inverse tangent of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the inverse tangent of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.sinh(f)`
-     - Returns the hyperbolic sine of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the hyperbolic sine of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.cosh(f)`
-     - Returns the hyperbolic cosine of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the hyperbolic cosine of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.tanh(f)`
-     - Returns the hyperbolic tangent of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the hyperbolic tangent of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.arcsinh(f)`
-     - Returns the inverse  hyperbolic sine of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the inverse  hyperbolic sine of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.arccosh(f)`
-     - Returns the inverse  hyperbolic cosine of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the inverse  hyperbolic cosine of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.arctanh(f)`
-     - Returns the inverse  hyperbolic tangent of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the inverse  hyperbolic tangent of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.log(f)`
-     - Returns the natural logarithm of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the natural logarithm of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.exp(f)`
-     - Returns the exponential function of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the exponential function of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.sqrt(f)`
-     - Returns the square root of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the square root of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.sign(f)`
-     - Returns the sign(+1.0,-1.0) of an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the sign(+1.0,-1.0) of an input :code:`Element` or :code:`ScalarFunction`
    * - :code:`vf.abs(f)`
-     - Returns the absolute value an input :code:`Element` or :code:`ScalarFuntion`
+     - Returns the absolute value an input :code:`Element` or :code:`ScalarFunction`

-Vector Norms and Transformations
+Vector Norms and Normalizations
 ################################

 For Vector Valued functions we also provide member functions that will compute various